 However, thrifty travelers need not worry.
 There is plenty to do and see (and eat!) in New York without breaking the bank.
 We planned 4 days in New York City and created a Budget NYC Itinerary that includes iconic sights, a ferry ride, neighborhood walks and classic, cheap NYC eats.

 We think this is the best New York itinerary for budget travelers, as we focus on the free things to do in NYC.
+(In fact, it might be the absolute cheapest way to visit New York.)
 However, we also happen to think that these are some of the absolute best things to do in New York City!
 So, even if you are not on a rock-bottom NYC budget, you can use our guide to help plan your trip!

 Planning a New York Budget Itinerary